 The First Saturday In May released in April of 2008.
 This documentary follows six different trainers and their 3 year olds attempting to qualify for the 2006 Kentucky Derby.
-These horses are now 12 years old, or would be if they had made it that long.
+These horses are now 12 years old in 2015, or would be if they had made it that long.
 It is a very well done documentary and we suggest a watch for any of you that have not seen it.
 You will laugh, smile and cry.

 I recently saw an article with some disheartening news…the stallion Sharp Humor passed away.
 This news brings me to the Curse.
 I fully admit to have “invented” this Curse.
 However have a look at the following information and see what you think.

 Of the 6 horses followed in the documentary, 5 made the Kentucky Derby.
 Of the 5 that made the Kentucky Derby, 4 are dead.

 Barbaro – placed 1st in the Derby – euthanized 2007 due to laminitis.
 We all know this story.

 Lawyer Ron – placed 12th in the Derby – euthanized 2007 due to complications from a colic surgery

 Jazil – placed 5th in the Derby and won the Belmont – euthanized 2013 due to a paddock accident